erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/31_sizing.md

 Aside from the general sizing of the CMGs I would also like to briefly discuss the shape of the roof array and its relationship to our crane tasks.
 Let us recall that the momentum envelope of a roof array is roughly a cube with spherical protrusions on two sided.
 By changing the roof angle the envelope gets squished together, making it smaller in one dimension while spreading in the others.
-The asymmetry of this envelope can be fitted to best match the requirements of the applications in our crane-cmg system.
+The asymmetry of this envelope can be fitted to best match the requirements of the applications in our crane-CMG system.
 Both dampening and process compensation tasks will have an axis around which more momentum space is required than the other.
 So by orientating the CMG-array accordingly one can align the longest envelope dimension with this higher demand axis.
 If compensation and dampening are the major tasks of the platform the shortest momentum envelope dimension can be aligned with the axis of the crane rope.